APGGroeiFabriek/PIVT/README.md

 ### Multiple Fabric networks in the same Kubernetes cluster

 This is possible but they should be run in different namespaces.
 We do not use Helm release name in names of components, so if multiple instances of Fabric network is running in the same namespace, names will conflict.

 ## [FAQ and more](#faq-and-more)

 Please see [FAQ](FAQ.md) page for further details.
-Also this [post](https://accenture.github.io/blog/2019/06/25/hl-fabric-meets-kubernetes.html) at Accenture's open source blog provides some additional information like motivation, how it works, benefits regarding NFR's, etc.
+Also this [post](https://accenture.github.io/blog/2019/06/25/hl-fabric-meets-kubernetes.html) at Accenture's open source blog provides some additional information like motivation, how it works, benefits regarding NFRs, etc.

 ## [Conclusion](#conclusion)

 So happy BlockChaining in Kubernetes :)

 And don't forget the first rule of BlockChain club:
 **"Do not use BlockChain unless absolutely necessary!"**
 *Hakan Eryargi (r a f t)*